Causal Explanations of Structural Causal Models

-We select NOTEARS (short NT, \citet{NEURIPS2018_e347c514}) as a representative data-driven GIM for the illustration in Tab.\ref{tab:gt-vs-nt} which considers the data sets and why questions illustrated in the appendix Fig.\ref{fig:why-ext} (which is an extension of the main paper Fig.\ref{fig:why}) i.e., weather forecast (DW, \cite{mooij2016distinguishing}), health (CH, \cite{zevcevic2021interventional}), mileage (M), and recovery (R, \cite{charig1986comparison}).
-The SCI generated using the learned causal semantics are identical for the DW and M data sets, while differing only subtle for R and drastically for CH data sets.
+We select NT \citep{NEURIPS2018_e347c514} as a representative data-driven graph learner for the illustration in Tab.\ref{tab:gt-vs-nt} which considers the data sets and why questions illustrated in the appendix Fig.\ref{fig:why-ext} i.e., weather forecast (W, \cite{mooij2016distinguishing}), health (H), mileage (M), and recovery (R, \cite{charig1986comparison}).
+The SCE generated using the learned causal semantics are identical for the DW and M data sets, while differing only subtle for R and drastically for CH data sets.
 The former discrepancy occurs on the second-level of reasoning i.e., the right top-level explaining answer is given to the question (i.e., ``Kurt did not recover because of the problematic pre-conditions'') but was contrasted wrongly (i.e., the treatment countering the state of condition and not affecting the condition).
 The latter discrepancy revolves around a totally different structure e.g.\ the learned model expects a direct cause-effect relation between age and mobility while also wrongly assuming that food habits have a detrimental effect on health.
 An explanation in the case of NOTEARS is clearly the violation of the linearity assumption for the CH data set generating SCM.